tortoise/aerich/README.md

 `{version_num}_{datetime}_{name|update}.sql`.

-And if `aerich` guess you are renaming a column, it will ask `Rename {old_column} to {new_column} [True]`, you can choice `True` to rename column without column drop, or choice `False` to drop column then create.
+And if `aerich` guess you are renaming a column, it will ask `Rename {old_column} to {new_column} [True]`, you can choice `True` to rename column without column drop, or choice `False` to drop column then create, note that the after maybe lose data.

 ### Upgrade to latest version